Who is a "Controlling Person"?

 - Serve as a controlling person at a child care operation.

-Licensing enters sustained controlling persons into the Health and Human Service Commission's Adverse Action Record Sharing system (AARS).
+CCR enters sustained controlling persons into the Health and Human Service Commission's Adverse Action Record Sharing system (AARS).
 See "What is AARS and how is it used?" below.

 HHSC Adverse Action Record Sharing System